 With March Madness going on, I am getting more and more people asking about house plans with indoor basketball courts.
 I have built several of them now and have tried different techniques.
-Jake has designed a few homes with the court in the basement.
-However, the home needs to big very large to accommodate the room.
-We have also built homes with indoor basketball courts under the garage.
-I tend to like this option because it means virtually any home plan can have an indoor basketball court.
+A number of our designers and architects have designed homes with the court in the basement or lower level.
+In many cases, these are luxury-sized homes like this 5 bedroom home with an indoor basketball court.
+However, not every home needs to be so large to accommodate the room.
+We have also built smaller homes with indoor basketball courts under the garage or in a basement that is part of a sloping lot.
+I tend to like these options because it means virtually any home plan can have an indoor basketball court.

 As I have mentioned before, we built our personal home about nine years ago.
 We built it with an indoor basketball court and have loved it.
 We live in an area of the country where we have cold long winters.
 It is so nice to have a place for our family to be active.
 A home gym can be used for so many activities like basketball, racquetball, gymnastics, climbing, skating, and even golf.
 We hit those yellow foam golf balls in ours.
 We are building a few homes this spring with courts in them.
 Both of them will be underneath a suspended slab below the garage.